 - Learning delays or difficulties and behavior problems

 When to see a doctor

 Other conditions may cause the signs and symptoms of DiGeorge syndrome.
-So it's important to get an accurate and prompt diagnosis if your child exhibits any signs or symptoms of the disorder.
+So it's important to get an accurate and prompt diagnosis if your child shows any signs or symptoms of the disorder.

-If your child has any of the following signs and symptoms, seek immediate medical care:
+If your child has any of the signs and symptoms above, seek immediate medical care.